eebor/multicoder/README.md

 The tag value is used for the field name

-The "-" tag is not taken into account when parsing
+"-" is ignored when parsing

 ### Encode

-Used to encode structures and maps in mutlipart/form-data
+Used to convert struct and maps to mutlipart/form-data

-Structures encode all fields with multipart tag
+In struct, all fields with a multipart tag are encoded

-In map, all fields are encoded
+In map, all keys are encoded

 Declaration:
 ```go